-The MSLP is a leadership development program established for undergraduate seniors, master's students, AuD students who are enrolled in communication sciences and disorders programs, and PhD students who are pursuing a research doctoral degree.
-Up to 40 students will be selected to participate in the Minority Student Leadership Program which takes place during the ASHA Convention.
+The MSLP is a leadership development program established for undergraduate seniors, master's students, AuD students who are enrolled in communication sciences and disorders programs, and post-entry level SLP students who are enrolled in a clinical or research doctoral degree program.
 The purpose of the MSLP is:

 - To recruit and retain racial/ethnic minorities that have been historically under-represented in the professions of audiology and speech-language pathology

 - To provide focused educational programming and activities to build and enhance leadership skills

 - To provide an understanding of how the association works

 - To provide an opportunity for program participants to interact with leaders in the professions of audiology, speech-language pathology, and speech, language, and hearing sciences